LaKabane/libtuntap/README.md

 ## Contributing

 Feel free to open issues and pull-requests, even if we are bad at replying on time.
-You can also chat with us on the XMPP network: libtuntap channel at rooms.bouledef.eu.

 ## License